Quantum dot coupled to topological insulators: The role of edge states: First-order perturbation theory

 with $\Sigma^{\text{eq}}(i\omega)$ being the Matsubara frequency lead self-energy on the second site of the SSH chain; the first site is treated explicitly as part of the interacting system.
 Here $\Sigma^{\text{eq}}(i\omega)$ is obtained from Eq.~(\ref{eq:leadselfenergy}) by the Wick rotation $\omega \rightarrow i\omega$ as well as $\kappa \rightarrow -\kappa$ in Eq.~(\ref{eq:boundary_gf_scaling_limit}).
 The integrations in Eqs.~(\ref{EQ:PT_Matsubara_dd})--(\ref{EQ:PT_Matsubara_(1l)(1l)}) can be performed numerically.

-To illustrate that, in contrast to the non-interacting case, $W$ appears explicitly even if it is taken to be much larger than any other scale, we present the analytical result for the change of the tunnel coupling $\Sigma^{\text{int}}_{\text{d},1}$ for the case $\epsilon=0$ and $\Gamma \ll \Delta \ll W$:
+To illustrate that, in contrast to the non-interacting case, $W$ appears explicitly even if it is taken to be much larger than any other scale, we present the analytical result for the change of the tunnel coupling $\Sigma^{\text{int}}_{\text{d},1}$ for the case $\epsilon=0$, $\Gamma \ll \Delta \ll W$, and for a lead in its normal phase:

 The explicit $W$ dependence visible here explains why we have to give the value of $W$ in Figs.~\ref{Fig:rho_int} and \ref{Fig:current_frg}.

 To obtain the dot spectral function in first-order perturbation theory for the self-energy, we replace the single-particle parameters $\epsilon$, $V=0$, and $t$ on the right hand side of Eq.~(\ref{eq:nonmatrix}) by the ones complemented by the interacting self-energy $\epsilon+\Sigma^{\text{int}}_{\text{d,d}}$, $\Sigma^{\text{int}}_{1,1}$, and $t+\Sigma^{\text{int}}_{\text{d},1}$, invert the resulting matrix, perform the Wick rotation $i\omega \to \omega +i0$, and use Eq.~(\ref{EQ:dot_spectral_function}) for the (d,d) matrix element.
 The occupation follows from the spectral function via Eq.~(\ref{EQ:occupation}).